stanmaz/BBOalert/README.md

 The data should be stored in a CSV-formatted text file.
 BBOalert uses the clipboard to read this file and to export eventual updates.

-BBOalert requires the following :

-- BBO in split screen mode (Account + Settings + Split Screen)
+BBOalert requires the BBO in split screen mode (Account + Settings + Split Screen).

-- BBO used with 'Confirm Bids' enabled (Account + Settings + Confirm Bids).
+It is recommended to enable 'Confirm Bids' (Account + Settings + Confirm Bids).
 This will give you the opportunity to verify if the explanation is correct, before sending it to the opponents.
 THe chat part of the long explanation text will be sent automatically.

 At the first BBO session, you should :